dmtuniverse/rOCR-BotFight/README.md

 edit27; this post is now being mirrored at https://github.com/dmtuniverse/rOCR-BotFight
 edit28; I have no idea if anyone has commented on this post.
 If you have and it's not upvoted, PM me a link and I'll upvote which will hopefully put it at the top.
 If not I'll add it to the OP.
 edit29; I'll keep this post as a log and create a new post for my bot to auto-edit.
 Will link it here at the top of the post as and when.
 Might be tomorrow before I get this done.
+edit30; we have a change in the system.
+Comments have stopped at 864.
+Lag?
+Rate limit?
+Bot owner?
+Bot parameters?
+Who knows.
+We'll see.
+edit31; 884 comments.
+So lag.
+Unless the bot owner is watching.
+I would err on the side of lag.